clojure-goes-fast/clj-async-profiler/README.md

 # clj-async-profiler [![CircleCI](https://img.shields.io/circleci/build/github/clojure-goes-fast/clj-async-profiler/master.svg)](https://dl.circleci.com/status-badge/redirect/gh/clojure-goes-fast/clj-async-profiler/tree/master) ![](https://img.shields.io/badge/deps-none-teal) [![](https://img.shields.io/clojars/dt/com.clojure-goes-fast/clj-async-profiler?color=teal)](https://clojars.org/com.clojure-goes-fast/clj-async-profiler) ![](https://img.shields.io/github/commit-activity/y/clojure-goes-fast/clj-async-profiler?label=commits&color=blue) [![](https://img.shields.io/badge/-changelog-blue.svg)](CHANGELOG.md)

 **clj-async-profiler** is an embedded high-precision performance profiler for Clojure.
-You don't need to install anything on your system, only add the profiler to your project as a dependency.
-From there, you can operate the profiler either programmatically or via a web UI.
-During profiling, clj-async-profiler has very low overhead, so it is suitable for usage even in highly loaded production scenarios.
+No need to install anything on your system — just add a single dependency to your project to operate the profiler either programmatically or via a web UI.
+The profiling overhead is very low, so it can be used even in highly loaded production scenarios.

-clj-async-profiler presents the profiling results as an interactive [flamegraph](http://www.brendangregg.com/flamegraphs.html).
+clj-async-profiler presents the profiling results as an interactive flamegraph.
 You can navigate the flamegraph, query it, change parameters and adapt the results for easier interpretation.

 ![](docs/flamegraph-screenshot.png)